tebben/kanemi/README.md

 - "Knmi-nowcast: Finally, a way to make precipitation predictions as accurate as flipping a coin." - NotImpressed44
 - "LET'S GO!!!
 PRICIPITATION FORECASTING WITH KNMI-NOWCAST, BABY!!!" - SteveBall

+## Not frequently asked questions

+### Is the KNMI nowcast precipitation forecast better than buienradar/buienalarm?

+I have no idea which data those services are using, this is not clear from their websites.
+If you have a rain sensor in your backyard you can measure and let me know.

+### What is the quality of the code?

+This is my first venture into rust so it's probably not great.
+I'm open to suggestions and PRs.
+But I'm also lazy so I might not do anything with them.

 ## Prerequisites

 ### HDF5